Masterfile-co/ReactInterview/README.md

 5. Support up to 3 pages only

-6. Add functionality to sort by the ff properties:
+6. Add functionality to sort by the following properties:

 - id
 - mission name